AnkitaVasudevan/TSWD_068/README.md

 # TSWD_068
-Submissions made as part of Telling Stories with Data Special Topic.
+Submissions made as part of Telling Stories with Data.